 - Change patient status to - This field will allow you to change the patient's status.
-For example if this is an euthanasia procedure, you may want to change the patient's status to deceased.
+For example, if this is a euthanasia procedure, you may want to change the patient's status to deceased.

 - Change Patient Sex? - Check this box if this procedure could change the patient's sex to neutered or spayed.

 - Linked Inventory Item - Some procedures may require an item from inventory to be performed.
 For example, if you are doing an anal gland expression, you may want to link to your "gloves" inventory item so that whenever you perform this procedure 1 glove will be taken from inventory automatically.

 - Inventory Item Default - The default quantity is used for the linked item when adding the item to patient's medical record.